LeetCode-OpenSource/vscode-leetcode/README.md

   <img src="https://raw.githubusercontent.com/jdneo/vscode-leetcode/master/docs/imgs/pick_problem.png" alt="Pick a Problem" />
 </p>

-- Right click the problem in the `LeetCode Explorer` and select `Show problem` will generate a new file with the problem description for you.
+- Right click the problem in the `LeetCode Explorer` and select `Show Problem` will generate a new file with the problem description for you.
-- Right click the problem in the `LeetCode Explorer` and select `Show problem with tag` will generate a new file with the problem description and classified by tag folder.

   > Note: If no folder is opened in VS Code, the extension will save the problem files in **$HOME/.leetcode/**.